 Your mortgage and your conveyancing solicitors

 You will need to get your mortgage in place as soon as you can and forward all of the details to your solicitor.
 Your solicitor/conveyancer will receive a copy of your mortgage offer and will ensure you the property is meeting any conditions that are stipulated in the lending agreement.
-Get the best mortgage rates from a free mortgage broker.
+Get the best mortgage rates from a fee free mortgage broker.

-The mortgage valuation is carried out on behalf of your lender to ensure that the property is providing enough security for the loan.
+The mortgage valuation is carried out on behalf of your mortgage lender to ensure that the property is providing enough security for the loan.
 There is a cost involved, but the mortgage company will regularly include it within your mortgage or offer it as part of your package.

 Signing the contract

-To reach this stage, your solicitor or conveyancer will need to confirm that:
+During the conveyancing process your solicitor or conveyancer will need to confirm that:

 • all enquiries have been returned and are acceptable to all concerned